openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 (per-channel rolling means and variances of activation tensors) can be updated by passing several batches of data through the model before the fine-tuning starts.
 This allows to correct the compression-induced bias in the model and reduce the corresponding accuracy drop even before model training.
 This option is common for quantization, magnitude sparsity and filter pruning algorithms.
-It can be enabled by setting a non-zero value of `num_bn_adaptation_steps` in the `batchnorm_adaptation` section of the `initializer` configuration (see example below).
+It can be enabled by setting a non-zero value of `num_bn_adaptation_samples` in the `batchnorm_adaptation` section of the `initializer` configuration (see example below).

 **Filter pruning configuration file parameters**: